 To find out whether your state has an advance directive registry, do an Internet search for the name of your state followed by "advance directive registry" or "living will registry."
 For example, if you live in California, you can type "California advance directive registry" into your search engine and you will obtain a link to the advance health care directive registry maintained by the California Secretary of State's office.

-For more information about making health care directives in your state, see the Living Wills & Medical Powers of Attorney area of Nolo.com.
+For more information about making health care directives in your state, see our Living Wills & Medical Powers of Attorney section.